 Tailwind is also the creator of Tailwind Tribes - their version of group boards - where you can find awesome, quality re-pins to fill in the gaps between your own content pins.

-Watch this mini-training video to see how to use Tailwind to batch your pins quickly, a month at a time.
+The mini-training video show you how to use Tailwind to batch your pins quickly, a month at a time.
 Seriously, it only takes me about an hour to an hour and a half ONCE per month to batch my Tailwind queue.